-Tapestry is about capturing the magic of a child's early years experience, and recording children's learning in a way that is easy, fun and affordable.
+Tapestry is about capturing the magic of a child's early years experience and recording children's learning in a way that is simple, creative and affordable.

-We’ve thought carefully about every single aspect of our online learning journals, to make it easy for you to track children’s progress – as well as providing parents with special memories to treasure.
+We’ve put thought, care and educational expertise into every aspect of our online learning journals to enable you to record and celebrate children’s progress and to provide parents and carers with special memories to treasure.

 We’re passionate about providing interactive, integrated resources for educators.
-We’re extremely proud of Tapestry, and believe it will continue to transform the way children’s activities and experiences are recorded and how progress can be tracked and celebrated.
+We’re extremely proud of Tapestry and believe it will continue to transform the way children’s learning experiences and achievements are recorded and celebrated.

-We’d love to hear what you think.
-We develop and adapt Tapestry according to the needs of those who use it, so if you have an idea of how we can improve we’d like to hear it!
+We develop and adapt Tapestry according to the needs of those who use it, so if you have an idea of how we can improve we’d love to hear from you.

-We believe in mutual trust and respect within our team.
-We also believe that this naturally leads to a positive relationship with our customers, and through prompt and personal responsiveness and support, will do whatever we can to facilitate the service they offer to their clients.
+We are a happy team here at Tapestry and FSF HQ.
+We believe in mutual trust and respect within our workplace.
+This provides the foundation for a positive relationship with our customers, offering prompt and personal support.
+We will do whatever we can to facilitate the care and teaching they offer to their children and families.